The NC Mall Guide

-Some buyables are actually sought-after when they are newly released into the Mall, especially those that will award exclusive and Limited Edition NC item.
+Some buyables are highly sought-after when they are newly released into the Mall, especially those that will award exclusive and Limited Edition NC items.
 Below are some NC buyables most often purchased for NC trading:

 Retired NC Items

 Once an NC item retires from the Mall, it becomes more valuable than a buyable, because they can't be purchased anymore.
-Depending on the popularity of the NC item, the value can increase over the years, given they aren't re-released a lot.
+Depending on the popularity of the NC item and the frequency it is re-released, the value may increase over the years.

 Re-released NC Items

 Re-released (RR) NC items are previously retired items that are temporarily available for purchase in the Mall again.
 When this happens, the NC item deflates in cap value since the item is being populated more on the NCC.
-Currently, RR NC items can be obtained from opening Retired Mystery Capsules and Birthday Mystery Capsules.
+Currently, RR NC items can be obtained from opening Retired Mystery Capsules.

 Value Check Boards

-NC value guides are not 100% reliable, since they are not always updated super fast when new NC items are released, or the owner is too busy to update often.
-You can always create a 'Value Check" board to ask the NCC how many 'caps' an NC item is currently trading for.
+NC value guides are not 100% reliable, since they are not always updated immediately when new NC items are released, or the owner is too busy to update often.
+You can always create a "Value Check" board to ask the NCC how many "caps" an NC item is currently trading for.
 You should wait until at least 3-4 people post a value that is the same or close.

-The 'Topic Message' can state any questions you have about the item.
+The "Topic Message" can include any questions you have about the item.

 Common NC Trading Sales

-- 2:1 sales - These sales allow you to receive two NC items from your trader's designated list,for one.
+- 2:1 sales: These sales allow you to receive two NC items from your trader's designated list in exchange for one of yours.
 Users often seek GBCs for these sales, but other types of NC items can be used for these sales as well, so be sure to read the trader's instructions for their sale.

 Creating a Wishlist and Tradelist

 There's a broad range of NC items.
-If you're not sure which NC items you'd like to trade for, then you can browse our Item Database for a listing of all NC items.
-You can also preview NC wearable items on different Neopet species and colors in our Customization Wardrobe .
+You can browse our Item Database for a listing of all NC items.
+You can also preview NC wearable items on different Neopet species and colors in our Wardrobe.
 Once you have a general idea of the NC items you want and have to trade, creating a wishlist (WL) and tradelist (TL) will provide organization and easy reference for both you and your trader.
 There are many different ways you can create your WL and TL, below are some options: